wokwi/wokwi-docs/docs/parts/wokwi-pushbutton.md

 The full list of key names can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values).
 Note the the special key names are case sensitive - so "Escape" will work, "escape" won't.

+### Bouncing

+When you press physical pushbutton, the circuit opens and closes tens or hundreds of times.
+This phenomenon is called Bouncing.
+This happens because of the mechanical nature of pushbuttons: when the metal contacts come together, there's a brief period when the contact isn't perfect, which causes a series of rapid open/close transitions.

+Wokwi simulates button bouncing by default.
+You can disable bouncing simulation by setting the "bounce" attr to "0":

+`{ "bounce": "0" }`

+The bouncing simulation follows the behaviour described in "The Art of electronics" by Horowitz & Hill:

+> When the switch is closed, the two contacts actually separate and reconnect, typically 10 to 100
+> times over a period of about 1ms.

+For example, [this project shows the difference between bouncing and non bouncing button](https://wokwi.com/arduino/projects/288681423014986248).
+It has two buttons connected to the same Arduino input pin:

+- The blue button does not simulate bouncing.
+Pressing on it once will only print a single pair of "pressed" and "released" messages.
+- The red button simulates bouncing.
+Pressing on it once will print multiple "pressed" and "released" messages.

 ### Examples

 | Result                                | Attrs                     |